AgalmicVentures/Werk/README.md

 A `CommandAction` helper class allows a `Command` to be run whenever an `Action` is needed, opening up many opportunities for connecting components.

+<a name="framework"></a>
+# Framework
+Althought Werk does not force the use of any particular threading model or set of components, it does offer a default combination of the most common components via the `ApplicationContext` class.
+Bootstrapping from a background thread and a logger that goes to `stdout`, it loads configs, creates a file log, sets up subsystems like commands and profiling, then runs some startup commands.

+It has the following configuration options:
+* `Application.ConfigPaths`: Only available in the primary config, this is a comma-separated list of other configs to load.
+Default none.
+* `Application.LogPath`: Path to the actual log file.
+If not present or cannot be opened, logs will go to stderr.
+Required.
+* `Application.ProfilesPath`: Path to profiling information JSON, written on shutdown.
+Default none.
+* `Application.BackgroundFrequencyNs`:  The frequency of the background thread, in nanoseconds.
+Default 10ms.
+* `Application.Simulation`: Boolean indicating whether the application is a simulation.
+Default false.
+* `Application.RealTime`: Boolean indicating whether the application is running in real time.
+Default true.
+* `Application.StartupCommands`: Semicolon delimited list of command lines to run on startup.
+* `Application.ShutdownCommands`: Semicolon delimited list of command lines to run on shutdown.

+On shutdown it runs shutdown commands, then shutdown actions which may be registered by any component, ensuring a clean shutdown.